-The Nab Tower is located at the entrance to the main Solent shipping channel, to the east of Bembridge, Isle of Wight.
+The Nab Tower Lighthouse is located at the entrance to the main Solent shipping channel, to the east of Bembridge, Isle of Wight.
 If you look out to sea from Eastney toward the horizon, just east of the Isle of Wight, you will see a squat looking structure, that is the Nab Tower.

-The Nab Tower is located on the Nab Rocks and close to the entrance to the 396m wide Nab channel, this channel is dredged to a depth of 13.3m and is intended for the use of deep-draft vessels such as tankers and container vessels.
+The Nab Tower is situated on the Nab Rocks and close to the entrance to the 396m wide Nab channel, this channel is dredged to a depth of 13.3m and is intended for the use of deep-draft vessels such as tankers and container vessels.
 It's actual position is 50° 40'.05N and 0° 57'.07W.

 The present Nab Tower positioned in 1920, replaced the earlier Nab Lightship which had been here since 1812 but was not large enough for the more modern lighthouse lamps and equipment being introduced.

 The tower was originally built as part of a bold defensive project to protect the English Channel from German U-Boats during the First World War.
 Twelve towers were to be constructed and then positioned across the channel in a line from Dungerness to Calais, with nets strung between the towers the U-Boats would be prevented from entering the English Channel from the North Sea.